stephanietam/CS125-WhatsMyAllergy/README.md

 Files:

 AccountInfo
+  - A class that collects information such as their name, date of birth and known allergy information and adds it to the Firebase Database.

 AccuWeatherApi
 - A class that contains AsyncTask functions which calls the AccuWeather APIs and updates the home page UI with forecasts.